ii887522/hydro/docs/any/ReactivityManager.md

 # ReactivityManager
-It is a manager that allows users to register watchers more conveniently and unwatch all registered watchers at once.
+A manager that allows users to register watchers more conveniently and unwatch all registered watchers at once.

 ## Table of contents
 - [watch](https://github.com/ii887522/hydro/blob/master/docs/any/ReactivityManager.md#watch)